-There is a UCAS Conservatoires application fee of £25.
-In addition to the application fee, each conservatoire charges an audition fee.
-For RCS, the audition fee is £65 per programme applied for.
+There is a UCAS Conservatoires application fee of £26.50.
+In addition to the application fee, each conservatoire charges an audition assessment administration fee.
+For RCS, the audition assessment administration fee is £65 per programme applied for.
 Fees are not refundable.
 The fees are paid via the UCAS Conservatoires website and not directly to RCS.

-The Royal Conservatoire of Scotland charges an audition administration fee of £65 per course.
+The Royal Conservatoire of Scotland charges an audition assessment administration fee of £65 per course.

 We recognise that auditioning and interviewing for conservatoires, drama and ballet schools can be costly.
-The audition fee charge allows us to offer a thorough and positive experience to all applicants and we encourage you to ask the panel questions and find out more about the Royal Conservatoire of Scotland to see if it is the best place for you.
+The audition assessment administration fee charge allows us to offer a thorough and positive experience to all applicants and we encourage you to get in touch to ask the panel questions and find out more about the Royal Conservatoire of Scotland to see if it is the best place for you.

 We are committed to ensuring fair access to a conservatoire education for students who have the talent and potential to benefit from it, regardless of their background.
 In support of this, audition fee waivers are offered to applicants whom financial hardship may be a barrier to auditioning.
 Please see the audition fee waivers document for more information.